 Polygraphs have been beneficial in proving innocence, but sometimes they don’t make a difference.
 Other times the results can be catastrophic.

 Using Polygraph Results in Court

-The attorneys at Berry Law Firm have successfully used polygraph tests in several different types of cases, the most common being sexual assault and child pornography cases.
+The attorneys at Berry Law have successfully used polygraph tests in several different types of cases, the most common being sexual assault and child pornography cases.
 The use of polygraphs in these situations has been successful because the falsely accused citizen who took the test passed and the defense attorney was able to convince the prosecutor that the results were valid, corresponding with other facts supporting the accused’s argument that he or she did not commit the crime.

 However, passing a polygraph does not mean a criminal case will go away.
 A defendant passing the polygraph does not always convince the prosecutor that the accused is innocent.
 There are even situations in which a criminal defense attorney will provide a prosecutor with the polygraph and the prosecutor will not consider it.
 After all, polygraphs are generally not admissible in court (yet).

 As stated above, polygraph tests can go horribly wrong.
 This often occurs when the accused takes a polygraph test with police without first consulting an attorney.
 In some instances, law enforcement uses this suggestion as a ruse to interrogate the accused.

 In one case that Berry Law handled, law enforcement convinced a defendant to take a polygraph.
 When the defendant arrived, he was strapped to a machine and believed that he would receive a polygraph.
 However, the questioning escalated quickly from a typical polygraph setting to a full-on interrogation.
 In other instances, law enforcement will incorrectly conduct a polygraph, resulting in the accused failing because correct safeguards and procedures were not used.